weyoss/redis-smq/docs/api/queue-manager.md

 - `cb(err)` *(Function): Required.* Callback function.
   - `err` *(Error | null | undefined).* Error object.

-Before deleting a message queue, make sure that the given queue is being in use.
+Before deleting a message queue, make sure that the given queue is not being in use.
 Otherwise, an error will be returned.

 ### QueueManager.prototype.getQueueMetrics